ntnyq/vuepress-plugin-svg-icons/docs/guide/README.md

 Just enjoy it!

 ::: warning
-A `name` attribute must be provided to specific the SVG file name you gonna use.
+A `name` prop must be provided to specific the SVG file name you gonna use.

 And the file must exists wherever you put your SVG files in.
 :::